alanmmolina/alanmmolina.github.io/content/projects/standalone/python-magic-methods-and-objects-secret-language.md

 #### `__init__`

 You know this one, but let's make it count with proper validation.
-The `__init__` method is called after Python creates your object—it's where you set up the initial state and validate any parameters passed to the constructor:
+The `__init__` method is called after Python creates your object - it's where you set up the initial state and validate any parameters passed to the constructor:

 ```python
 class Character: